Popularly known as Sunrise City, Fort Pierce is located on the eastern coast of Florida.

-There are silver and gold exhibits from the 11 ships of the Spanish fleet that had sunk in a hurricane in the year 1715.
+There are silver and gold exhibits from the 11 ships of the Spanish fleet that had sunk in a hurricane in 1715.

-It is home to a lot of sunken sea treasure, which earns it the reputation of the Treasure Coast of Florida.
+It is home to many aquatic sea treasures, earning it the reputation of the Treasure Coast of Florida.

 It also exhibits fishing equipment and artifacts from the Seminole War of 1838.

-This market is an attraction every Saturday from 8 AM to 12 PM (in all weather).
+This market is an attraction every Saturday from 8 AM to 12 PM.

-It makes for a perfect family visit with some great food, awesome music and a lot of fun.
+It makes for a perfect family visit with great food, fantastic music, and much fun.

-The museum has the largest number of paintings by A.E.
+It has the most significant number of paintings by A.E.
 Backus under a roof.

 This gallery opens five days a week from October to the middle of June.

-It has four exhibition wings to demonstrate artwork of contemporary artists.
+Additionally, the museum has four exhibition wings to demonstrate the artwork of contemporary artists.

-Pepper Park Beach is located behind the National Navy Museum.
-It is a 52 acre beach.
+Pepper Park Beach, a 52-acre beach, is located behind the National Navy Museum.

-The beach is a gem of its own.
-It has soft and light colored sand while its water is tremendously clear for the Atlantic Ocean.
+The beach is a gem of its own, as it has soft and light-colored sand.

-South Causeway is a park known for its peacefulness and calm.
+South Causeway Beach is a park known for its peacefulness, with many picnic areas and playgrounds.

-The beach is about one-fourth of a mile and is along the Indian River Lagoon emptying into the Atlantic Ocean.
+The beach is about one-fourth of a mile along the Indian River Lagoon emptying into the Atlantic Ocean.

-There is a good parking facility also, which makes for a great and wholesome day out.
+There is also a good parking facility, which makes for a great and wholesome day out.

-Little Jim Bridge Park in Fort Pierce is a great destination for families and offers relaxation and peace.
+Little Jim Bridge Park in Fort Pierce is an excellent family destination and offers relaxation and peace.

 Travelers to Fort Pierce usually stop here and enjoy their time.

-For some adventure you may even go kayaking.
-It's a great place to relax over music and beer.
+For some adventure, you may even go kayaking.

-The atmosphere filled with fun, serenity and tranquility makes for a great visit on the way to Fort Pierce.
+The atmosphere filled with fun, serenity, and tranquility makes for a great visit to Fort Pierce.

-It is the display of the efforts of the marine engineers and scientists here.
+It displays the efforts of the marine engineers and scientists here.

-This center has aquariums of 1000 gallons.
-These aquariums have 80 diverse species of animals and plants.
+This center has aquariums of 1,000 gallons, with 80 diverse species of animals and plants.